sschuckk/py-test-api-todotask/README.md

 ## About The Project

-The objective of this project is to develop an Integration Test Suite for a REST API application using the Pytest and Requests libraries, with the goal of establishing a simple testing framework with logs and reports.
+The objective of this project is to develop an Integration Test Suite for a REST API application using the Pytest and Requests libraries from Python, with the goal of establishing a simple testing framework with logs and reports.

+REST API testing frameworks help ensure the functionality, reliability, security, and performance of the APIs.
+This framework includes functionalities for initiating HTTP requests, validating responses, and conducting functional testing.

 But why do this with Python?
 * Rich functionality